2014–15 Ukrainian Premier League

 The 2014–15 Ukrainian Premier League season was the 24th since its establishment.
 The competition commenced on 25 July when Metalurh Donetsk hosted Dnipro Dnipropetrovsk in Lviv.
-Due to the war in Donbas, the league reduced the number of teams.
+Due to the war in Donbas, the league reduced the number of teams and eventually was one game short of completion due to heightened terrorist level.

 Format

 Initially, a new format was proposed to be introduced for this season by FC Shakhtar Donetsk.
 The first stage was to be a regular round robin of home/away format.
-In the second stage the championship was to have an additional play-off format where participants, upon completion of the regular round robin, were to be split into three groups of 4 (1–4 places), 4 (5–8 places) and 6 (9–14 places) teams.
+In the second stage, the championship was to have an additional play-off format in which participants, upon completion of the regular round-robin, were to be split into three groups of 4 (1–4 places), 4 (5–8 places), and 6 (9–14 places) teams.
 The points earned in the first stage were to be preserved.
 The first two groups of four teams would each have a regular round robin home/away format, while the third group of six was to play each other only once.

 However, on 22 July 2014, it was confirmed that the championship would be played using a standard double round-robin tournament system.
 The last team would be relegated and would be replaced by the champion of the 2014–15 Ukrainian First League.

 Teams

-Initially, a total of 16 teams were expected to participate in the league, the best 14 sides of the 2013–14 season and two promoted clubs from the 2013–14 Ukrainian First League.
+Initially, a total of 16 teams were expected to participate in the league: the best 14 sides of the 2013–14 season and two promoted clubs from the 2013–14 Ukrainian First League.
 The fifteenth-placed team of the 2013–14 Ukrainian Premier League, Tavriya Simferopol was relegated to the 2014–15 Ukrainian First League at the end of the season.
-A second team was to be relegated but with the withdrawal of Arsenal Kyiv during the 2013–14 Ukrainian Premier League season only one team was relegated.
+A second team was to be relegated, but with the withdrawal of Arsenal Kyiv during the 2013–14 Ukrainian Premier League season, only one team was relegated.

-Teams from Crimea, namely Sevastopol and Tavriya Simferopol, will not participate in the Ukrainian competition since they ceased their existences and applied (under new names) for a Russian license after the annexation of Crimea by Russia in March 2014.
+Teams from Crimea, namely Sevastopol and Tavriya Simferopol, will not participate in the Ukrainian competition since they ceased their existence and applied (under new names) for a Russian license after the annexation of Crimea by Russia in March 2014.

 The relegated team and the vacant position were to be replaced by the champions of the 2013–14 Ukrainian First League, FC Olimpik Donetsk, and the runners-up, PFC Oleksandriya.
 But PFC Oleksandriya refused the promotion to the Premier League and merged with FC UkrAhroKom Holovkivka.

-On 2 June 2014, Premier League published two preliminary projects of possible season schedule with 16 and 12 teams respectively.
+On 2 June 2014, the Premier League published two preliminary projects of possible season schedule with 16 and 12 teams respectively.
 On 27 June 2014, it was confirmed that 14 teams will play in the 2014–15 season.